elixir-europe/rdmkit/pages/contribute/editorial_board_guide.md

 ## Review pull requests

 If contributors make a pull request to make changes, by default the editors that are responsible for files that will be changed by the PR will be assigned and notified.
 All PR should be assigned to one of the editors.
+The use of the suggestion for specific changes to the line or lines (by clicking {% octicon file-diff height:16 %}in the comment field) For more infomration about this please visit the [GitHub documentation page: starting a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request#starting-a-review).

 Before merging a PR, pages' tags, and tools and resources' tags should be checked and assigned according to the established tagging system.
 The editor who provides the last approval to a PR should also merge it.

 ## Link a pull request to an issue

 When you make a pull request resolving an issue, it is possible to link this pull request to that specific issue.
 This can be easily done by writing in the conversation of the PR: `closes #number_of_issue`, or `fixes #number_of_issue` or even `resolves #number_of_issue`.
 This is definitely applicable when authors first open an issue announcing a change or requesting a new page, followed up by the pull request.
-For more information about this topic please visit the [GitHub documentation page](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).
+For more information about this topic please visit the [GitHub documentation page: Linking a pull request to an issue](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/linking-a-pull-request-to-an-issue).

 ## Adding a new event